yc2839/PUI2016_yc2839/HW3_yc2839/CitibikeReview_amy324.md

 Author: Adriano Yoshino - amy324@nyu.edu

 a. verify that their Null and alternative hypotheses are formulated correctly
-- I was confused about yc2839 formulation, and the null hypothesis do not prove the idea if rejected.
+- I was confused about yc2839 formulation, and apparently the null hypothesis do not prove the idea if rejected.
 - the Idea was stated as: "Was there a differnce of tripduration between the first half and the second half of a month ( e.g. January 2015)?"
 - and the Null Hypothesis: "biking tripdurations in first half of January (2015) was more than the second half."
 - Rejecting the Null Hypothesis do not prove that there is difference, because rejecting it just state that the first half has no longer